-Rachael handles a broad spectrum of litigation matters, including but not limited to:
+Rachael handles a broad spectrum of civil litigation matters:

-Whether you have been sued or are thinking of filing suit, or just find yourself in a civil legal dispute and don’t know what to do, you need the assistance of an experienced litigator.
-Because litigation can be expensive, it is important that your lawyer carefully evaluate the strengths and weaknesses of your case, give you honest advice, and endeavor to find resolutions that avoid litigation, wherever possible and appropriate.
+If you find yourself in a civil legal dispute and don’t know what to do, you need the assistance of an experienced litigator.
+Because litigation can be expensive, it is important that your lawyer carefully evaluate the strengths and weaknesses of your case, give you honest advice, and endeavor to find resolutions that avoid litigation wherever possible and appropriate.
 However, in order to properly make that assessment, it is imperative that your lawyer be ready and willing to aggressively protect your interests in court.

 Rachael can assist you with your estate planning needs.
 Estate planning packages are available for individuals and couples, and may include the following depending upon individual circumstances: